rsmease/algo-datastructures-notes/interview_topics/international.md

     - Adding priority lists can make layout builds more manageable
 - Leading and trailing are important to RTL internationalization
-    - Left/right will not flip the view correctly -Will flip the items but will not right-align the text within the items
+    - Left/right will not flip the view correctly
+    - Will flip the items but will not right-align the text within the items
 - Layouts are built using a layout engine which has a set of rules that it follows
     - This amounts to a reusable API that can be pushed to different iOS window sizes or different MacOS window sizes
 - Layout Cycle: